 The LDT hardware is designed to fit into the existing ecosystem and work with the pre-existing technology.
 For this reason there is no additional crew required for it.
 Initial prep can be done by the camera crew and DIT and once installed and workflow is established, the data can be processed by the same team handling the footage.
 However DCS can provide training for the hardware and consultation meetings on how to embed the data into the footage.
-Contact DCS at email@example.com to arrange.
+Contact DCS at firstname.lastname@example.org to arrange this.

 Find the right LDT for your project

 The right LDT for your project is a few simple form clicks away.